CesiumGS/cesium-unreal/Documentation/developer-setup-windows.md

 - For best JPEG-decoding performance, you must have [nasm](https://www.nasm.us/) installed so that CMake can find it.
 Everything will work fine without it, just slower.
 - Install the Unreal Engine (version 5.0 or newer) from https://www.unrealengine.com/en-US/download

-## For Cross Compiling Android on Windows
+## To Cross Compile Android on Windows

 - Follow the [Unreal Engine setup guide for Android](https://docs.unrealengine.com/SharingAndReleasing/Mobile/Android/Setup/AndroidStudio/).
 - Then set the following environment variable either in command line or system variables.
 Note that you must use forward-slashes, i.e. `c:/android` not `c:\android`.